ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

 215. ### You must use the Fairlearn dashboard to assess fairness in a selected model.
-Which three actions should you perform in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.
+Which three actions should you perform in sequence? arrange them in the correct order.
      Step 1: Select a model feature to be evaluated.